-To be reviewed and completed by the last school day of September and at the end of the year by the last day of classes.
-The plans will be reviewed at three intervals a year, Initial, Mid Year, and Final.
+To be reviewed and completed by the last school day of September and the last day of May in the current school year.
+The plans will be formally reviewed at three intervals a year, Initial, Mid Year, and Final.
 These plans are fluid documents that can and should be changed throughout the school year to support the needs of the student.

-Reference Material:

-AP 214

-Alberta Education Inclusive Education

-Standards for Special Education
+Reference Material: AP 214 Alberta Education Inclusive Education Standards for Special Education